 This means you can rest easy knowing that the dust mites associated with other types of sheets are less likely to impact your allergies.
 Due to their natural nature, silk sheets are also so smooth that they reduce the friction between your skin and the bedding.
 This means less pull on your hair and skin.

 Most blended sheets have a breakdown of 65% cotton and 35% polyester.
 Poly-cotton sheets are very durable and long-lasting due to the combination of the two materials.
 Poly-cotton blended sheets are slightly less breathable than cotton or silk sheets, which could lead to discomfort for hot sleepers.
 On the plus side, because of the ability to be made in a lab instead of relying on nature, these sheets are often more affordable options when buying bed sheets.

 What other types of sheets are there?

 Apart from the bed sheet materials mentioned above, there are several other types that have risen in popularity during the past few years.

 1. Jersey Knit Sheets

 This is the sheet that feels like someone took 40 of your favorite t-shirts and sewed them together to make a bedsheet.
-These are affordable, soft, and basically ready to sleep on directly out of the box.
+These are affordable, soft, and ready to sleep on directly out of the box.
 They also wick away moisture better than some of the poly-cotton blends.
 They are prone to pilling and wearing out over time and repeated use.
-Great for kids’ rooms, these sheets lack the feeling of luxury but they make up for it with the perception of comfort.
+Great for kids’ rooms, these sheets lack the feeling of luxury, but they make up for it with the perception of comfort.